Violevo/CSGO-internal/README.md

 SETUP (cheat is bad dont use):

-Clone the repo
+1. Clone the repo
-Make sure offsets are up-to-date
+2. Make sure offsets are up to date
-Build in Release | x86
+3. Build in release x86
-Inject into CS:GO
+4. Inject and Enjoy! :)